Free expat tax extension icon

 5. Do I pay tax on gifts received from abroad?

-If you receive a gift from abroad, it may be subject to different tax rules.
+Different rules may apply.
 Form 3520 may need to be filed if the value exceeds $100,000.

 6. Is Form 709 required for each person I gift?

-No, Form 709 is filed for the total value of taxable gifts made during the year, not for each individual gift.
+No. Form 709 is filed for the total value of taxable gifts made during the year, not for each individual gift.

 7. Do I need to file for multiple small gifts?